song9446/Dokdo/README.md

 - I wanted to avoid HTML code redundancy and I didn't want to hang on a particular framework
 - So I made it myself

-## Who should use this framework
+## Who should use this template compiler
 - Who needs powerful static html template compiler
 - Who completely separates a dynamic part from a static part in their project
 - Who only deals with HTML(you don't have to know other programming languages)
 - Who wants to avoid HTML code redundancy without hanging on a particular framework

-## Who should NOT use this framework
+## Who should NOT use this template compiler
 - Who needs dynamic templating
 - Who already decided to use particular web framework FOREVER(most of them provide templating feature)